When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Smalls products are low in fiber, something very important for the Sphynx cat.
 That, along with the fresh ingredients, makes this a great option.
 It can be used along with high-quality kibble to give your kitty the best possible nutrition.

 We love that this option comes in three textures.
 Ground, smooth, and pulled.
-This is very important because sometimes, kitties can be very meticulous about texture.
+The texture is very important because sometimes, kitties can be very meticulous about texture.
 Smalls has flavor and nutritional value and are easy to digest, making it a wonderful choice for the Sphynx.

 Best Dry Food For Sphynx